 A 2:1 honours degree in a relevant subject or a degree in an associated discipline.
 Applicants with a lower classification (2:2) will be considered on an individual basis, considering relevant experience and academic achievement.
 Applicants must also have relevant work experience, more than 3 months in voluntary or paid employment in a health, education or social care environment.
-All shortlisted applications are subject to an interview process with a written exercise.
+All shortlisted applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.

 Months of entry

 Whether you're already working in the field, or a graduate who wants to make a difference in social work, our MSc Social Work degree course can help you improve your skills – and enhance your career prospects too.